Department of Psychology at Illinois State University

 Nancy Metzler Peterson received her master's degree in school psychology in 1976 from Illinois State.
 Nancy's distinguished career is characterized by service, innovation, and relationships.
 Her work as a school psychologists in the Chicago school district and special education cooperatives spans more tan 30 years.
 Her contributions the field of school psychology are too numerous to count.
 She has left a lasting impression through her leadership roles in organizations, by supervising and educating interns, and mentoring future leaders in school psychology.
 Nancy was instrumental in founding the Illinois School Psychologist Association (ISPA) and has served as president of that organization as well as chair of numerous committees.
 For her efforts, she has been recognized by ISPA with their Presidential Award.
 On a national level, Nancy has been recognized twice with the National Association of School Psychologists/ prestigious Presidential Award.
 Professionally, colleagues have characterized Nancy as "dedicated to the profession," "a talented leader," and "irreplaceable."
 Nancy has recently retired and enjoys traveling with her husband Rich.

 Kathleen J. Bieschke received her bachelor's degree in psychology in 1982 and a master's degree in clinical psychology in 1985 from Illinois State.
 She completed a doctoral degree in counseling psychology in 1991 from Michigan State University.
-Dr. Bieschke is a professor of counseling psychology and the Coordinator of the CEDAR Clinic at Penn State University.
+Dr. Bieschke is a professor of counseling psychology and the Coordinator of the CEDAR Clinic at Pennsylvania State University.
 According to its website, the CEDAR Clinic provides vocational, personal, and educational counseling to students and "supervised clinical training to counselor education master's students and counselor education and counseling psychology doctoral students."
 She is an active participant in the Center for Collegiate Mental Health and is particularly interested in sexual and gender minority clients.
 Dr. Bieschke is also interested in the education and training of professional psychologists.
 She is associate editor for Training and Education in Professional Psychology, and a member of the American Psychological Association's Commission Accreditation.
 According to Dr. Bieschke's curriculum vita, she has more than 100 papers and presentations at state, regional, national, and international associations.
 She is the co-author of the Handbook of counseling and psychotherapy with gay, lesbian, bisexual, and transgender clients and she has almost 40 publications in journals, including The Counseling Psychologist, Journal of Marital and Family Therapy, Journal of Counseling Psychology, and the Journal of College Student Development.

 Dr. Bieschke is married to Daryl Gregory, a published novelist, comic book writer, and part-time web programmer.
 They have two children Emma and Ian.
 The family resides in State College, Penn.